-of these 5, the first 4 half immediately who withing, and 9819 perform?
-I instruction before halting, so BB(1)=1.

 Problem 12.
 This problem will show how to compute large numbers with few states.
+Note that you need at least n steps to output n, so this also shows how to make programs run for many steps with few states.
 1. Last week, you wrote a set of instructions that would output n on an all-blank input.
 How many states did you use?
 (If you were not here last week or forgot your answer, first write a set of instructions that does this!)

-uses a constant in steps.

 2. Describe a set of instructions that on input x, outputs 2x.
-(It might be too tedious to write it down explicitly, so you can just describe in words what you want to do.)
+(The input is given as a string of x 1's surrounded by infinitely many blanks in both directions.
+It might be too tedious to write down the instructions explicitly, so you can just informally describe what you want to do.)

-Many answers possible.
-One example:

 3. Using the previous part, describe a way to output 2^n from an all-blank input using just (approximately) cn states, where c is some constant.

-1) write 1.

-2) Apply part 2 n times

-Constant # requires on states of states

 4. (Challenge) Describe a way to output $2 \uparrow^n 2$ using just approximately cn states, where c is some constant.
 Despite BB(1) being quite small, BB(n) actually grows way faster than both A(n, n) and g(n) after a while, as well any function given by a formula that you can think of!
 Now we will work towards showing this surprising fact.
 Problem 13.
 This problem will develop the Halting problem, which will be a key tool in our argument in the next problem.
 You may skip this problem if you did these things last week.
 1. Let p_1, p_2, p_3, \ldots be an enumeration of all Turing machines.
-(For example, you can list all the machines with 1 state, then 2 states, then 3 states, etc.) Show that the function is not computable by any Turing machine.

-$$f(x) = \begin{cases} p_x(x) + 1 & \text{if the computation of } p_x(x) \text{ halts} \\ 0 & \text{if the computation of } p_x(x) \text{ doesn't halt} \end{cases}$$
+(For example, you can list all the machines with 1 state, then 2 states, then 3 states, etc.) Show that the function $f(x) = \begin{cases} p_x(x) + 1 & \text{if the computation of } p_x(x) \text{ halts} \\ 0 & \text{if the computation of } p_x(x) \text{ doesn't halt} \end{cases}$ is not computable by any Turing machine.

-Suppose for contradiction

-$$f$$

-is computable by p_k .

-If $p_k(k)$ duesn't halt, then because $f(k) = 0$, contradiction.

-If $p_k(k)$ halts, then $p_k(k) + p_k(k) + 1 = f(k)$, contradiction.

-2. Using the previous part, show that the function

-$$H(x,y) = \begin{cases} 1 & \text{if the computation of } p_x(y) \text{ halts} \\ 0 & \text{if the computation of } p_x(y) \text{ doesn't halt} \end{cases}$$ is not computable by any Turing machine.
+2. Using the previous part, show that the function $H(x,y) = \begin{cases} 1 & \text{if the computation of } p_x(y) \text{ halts} \\ 0 & \text{if the computation of } p_x(y) \text{ doesn't halt} \end{cases}$ is not computable by any Turing machine.
 (This is called the halting problem.
 We can interpret x as the code you are trying to run and y as the input to that code, so there is no algorithm to test if your code will get stuck in an infinite loop.)
 Problem 14.
 This problem will show that BB(n) grows faster than the Ackermann function and Graham's function.
 1. Explain why the Ackermann function A(n, n) and Graham's numbers g(n) are both Turing computable.
 (Again, no need to explicitly write instructions, just a rough idea will do.)
+2. Show that if BB(n) could be computed by a Turing machine, then we would have an algorithm to decide the halting problem.
+3. Conclude that BB(n) grows faster than any computable function.